Dax Dasilva

 Dax Dasilva is a Canadian tech entrepreneur, author and philanthropist.

 Dasilva founded the e-commerce company Lightspeed in 2005, which went public in 2019 at a valuation of $1.7 billion.
 He was CEO of Lightspeed for 16 years, until stepping down in February 2022.
 Dasilva was reappointed CEO in 2024.
 Dasilva is the author of the 2019 book Age of Union about leadership, culture, spirituality, and nature.
 He is also the founder of two nonprofit organizations; the arts and culture organization Never Apart, and Age of Union Alliance, which funds conservation projects around the world.

+In 2025, he was awarded the King Charles III Coronation Medal after being nominated by the Nature Conservancy of Canada.

 Early life and education

 Dasilva was born and raised in Vancouver, British Columbia to parents who had fled the regime of Idi Amin in Uganda as refugees in 1972.
 Dasilva became interested in computer programming at age twelve, and learned to build program interfaces on an Apple Macintosh given to him by his father.
 At age thirteen, Dasilva began apprenticing for a software developer.

 He attended the University of British Columbia, where he studied computer science before changing to art history and religion.